the-k-node/Internship/Week 2/Readme.md

 7. get all the requests in the specified timestamp (UI should have the capability to accept to and from timestamp Ex: from: 06/Mar/2021:04:48 to 06/Mar/2021:04:58)

 8. the app should also be able to take the host (Ex: apptwo-new.ppops.com) as input and give the stats mentioned above.

-* Additional task:
-Create 2 docker images for the above perl and python application.
-We should be able to access/use the application if the docker container is created from the image.